 Although live chat offers real-time connection with a business, someone from your team has to accept the chat.
 Therefore, depending on the time a user sends a message over live chat, they may have to wait.

 Various time zones and after work hours could leave someone waiting hours (even days, if on the weekend) for a response.
-This contributes to a common pain point — 24% of consumers says their biggest frustration is long wait times.
+This contributes to a common pain point of long wait times.

 Pro: It Can Boost Retention.

-An Emarketer statistic shows that 63% of customers were more likely to return to a business website that had a live chat function.
+An Emarketer statistic shows that 63 percent of customers were more likely to return to a business website that had a live chat function.

 Pro: Live Chat Can Boost Customer Loyalty.

-Branching off of the pro above, 51% of consumers are more likely to stay with a company or buy from them again if their website offers live chat.
+Branching off of the pro above, 51 percent of consumers are more likely to stay with a company or buy from them again if their website offers live chat.
 Happy customers like happy experiences and might even buy from you again.